Affiliated

 Dr. Susan Dulong Langley is a postdoctoral research associate at the University of Connecticut for Project BUMP UP.
 She is a former teacher of the gifted in Massachusetts.
 She served as president of the Massachusetts Association for Gifted Education, and as the parent representative and governance secretary for the National Association for Gifted Children.
 Susan’s research interests include identification, services, and program retention for culturally and linguistically diverse gifted learners.

-Talbot Hook is a third-year doctoral student in the Giftedness, Creativity, and Talent Development program.
+Talbot Hook is a fourth-year doctoral candidate in the Giftedness, Creativity, and Talent Development program.
 He received his BA in History and East Asian Studies and his Master of Arts in Teaching with endorsements in World History, Chinese, and English as a Second Language.
 He worked for six years at a rural Iowan school, teaching courses in technology, Spanish, and ESL, prior to matriculating at UCONN.
-He previously worked on Project Bump Up, but now currently splits his GA hours between the Center’s acceleration study and TA work for EPSY 5710: Introduction to Gifted Education and Talent Development.
+He splits his time between Project Bump Up and Project EAGLE.
+He also does TA work for EPSY 5710: Introduction to Gifted Education and Talent Development.
 His research interests are in mindfulness, technology, and conceptual issues in gifted education.

 Shana Lusk, M.A. is a doctoral student serving as a research assistant on Project Focus and Project LIFT (Learning Informs Focused Teaching).
 She received her M.A. in Curriculum and Instruction with a concentration in English as a Second Language from Arizona State University.
 Shana has worked as a speaker for the non-profit notMYkid educating students about Safe Dating and Healthy Relationships.
 She is a former classroom teacher with experience meeting the diverse needs of general education students and English learners as well as serving as a site coordinator for gifted pull-out services.
 She has worked to ensure that the strengths of English learners are recognized and accounted for.
 During her time as a teacher, she was selected as a Javits-Frasier Scholar (National Association for Gifted Children) to advocate for and develop the gifts and talents of culturally and linguistically diverse students.
 Shana’s research interests include text analytics and sentiment analysis, culture, indigenous populations, gifted English learners, perceptions, teacher preparation, and longitudinal outcomes.

-Shuyu Wang is a first-year Giftedness, Creativity, and Talent Development Program doctoral student.
+Shuyu Wang is a second-year Giftedness, Creativity, and Talent Development Program doctoral student.
 She received her M.A. from Hainan Normal University in Curriculum and Instruction and her M.S. from Missouri State University in Educational Technology.
 She had one and a half years of work experience in ICT-supported instructional design and teacher training programs.
-Her research focuses on educational equity and creativity.
+Her research focuses on human creativity in fanfiction and the collaborative creative between human and generative artificial intelligence.

 Mei Zheng is a third-year doctoral student in the Giftedness, Creativity, and Talent Development program.
 She received her M.A. from Pace University in General Psychology.
 She is a research assistant for the center’s Integrated Subject Acceleration study and currently works collecting information about subject acceleration practices across various districts.
 Her research focuses on people’s beliefs about creativity and cross-cultural differences.
 She is also interested in the relationship between meaning and creativity.